leifkb/redis_luamodules/README.rst

 simplify the creation of complex Lua scripts, including use cases where much of an application's logic happens inside of a Redis instance's Lua interpreter.

-Values passed between Lua and Python are automatically (and transparently) JSON-serialized to allow for a wider range of datatypes.

 Note that this module does not use the KEYS array.
 As a result, it is **incompatible with Redis Cluster**.